rapidsai/docs/resources/telemetry.md

             extra_attributes: "rapids.operation=build-cpp,rapids.package_type=conda,rapids.cuda=${{ matrix.CUDA_VER }},rapids.py=${{ matrix.PY_VER }},rapids.arch=${{ matrix.ARCH }},rapids.linux=${{ matrix.LINUX_VER }}"
 ```

-Passing in the `extra_attibutes` parameter appends these comma-separated
+Passing in the `extra_attributes` parameter appends these comma-separated
 key=value pairs to the `OTEL_RESOURCE_ATTRIBUTES` environment variable.
 This is
 the way that we associate matrix values, such as CUDA version, architecture, and
 python version with a particular job.